-Important Note: Due to cuts to the IRiSS budget for 2021-22, the Faculty Fellows program has been put “on hold" till we identify additional resources to cover the cost of of our fellows.
+Important Note: Due to cuts to the IRiSS budget for 2021-22, the Faculty Fellows program has been put “on hold" until we identify additional resources to cover the cost of of our fellows.
 In the meantime, as soon as Covid-19 conditions subside, we will be happy to consider requests for use of office space at the IRiSS office at 30 Alta Road.

 The IRiSS Faculty Fellows Program offers Stanford faculty members assistance to start new projects, continue ongoing research, or complete publications.
 The program encourages faculty to explore new research areas through writing and in the classroom.